Malaysia Country Commercial Guide

 Battery Storage

-The Malaysian government is seeking to expand battery energy storage systems (BESSs) with a total capacity of 500MW from 2030 onwards to reach ambitious solar energy targets.
-These battery energy storage systems will enable storing of excess energy generated by solar panels for later use.
+The Malaysian government is planning to reach solar energy targets by expanding battery energy storage systems (BESSs) to 500MW by 2030.
+These battery energy storage systems will store excess energy generated by solar panels for later use.
 Market opportunities for U.S. companies exist for utility-scale battery storage systems and energy storage solutions for the power sector – mainly hydropower and solar power.

 Energy Efficiency & Digitalization

 Many commercial and industrial buildings are adopting energy digitalization, with business owners looking to lower energy costs mainly through solar setups.
-Digitization can enable “smart” industrial facilities by providing new sources of flexible loads for energy needs.
+Digitization can enable “smart” industrial facilities by providing for flexible sources for energy needs.
 Market opportunities for U.S. companies exist in cloud-based and Artificial Intelligence of Things (AIoT)-enabled source that connects energy data within the building and operations data in a single platform, converting data into business intelligence.

 Smart Grids

-The Malaysian government is seeking ways to grow its national grid to be a smart, automated, digitally-enabled grid.
+Malaysia’s power utility operators are seeking ways to increase both the flexibility and the robustness of the national grid.
+This will be critical as more RE capacity comes online and more users buy and sell electricity off the grid.
 Malaysia is looking for solutions that ensure greater cost efficiency, reliability, and customer satisfaction than can be achieved with centralized grids.
 Market opportunities for U.S. companies exist for smart meters, grid technologies and systems, and transmission & distribution systems.

 Trade Events

-Int’l Greentech and Eco Products Exhibition and Conference Malaysia (IGEM): October 12-14, 2022
+• Int’l Greentech and Eco Products Exhibition and Conference Malaysia (IGEM)

 Resources of Malaysian Government Authorities